Variance modifiers limitations

 is a subtype ofBox<B>

 .
-Covariant types can be used at public out-positions.
+Covariant types can be used in public out-positions.

-It is also good to know that in Kotlin:
+In Kotlin, it is also good to know that:

 - Type parameters of